 - 1 cup (2 sticks) unsalted butter (softened)

 - 1 ½ cups 1 pint fresh raspberries

 - ¼ cup all-purpose or raspberry flour blend (see notes)

 TO MAKE THE GLAZE:

-- Mix up the White Chocolate Sauce: mix up some easy, rich white chocolate sauce (head over to my full post on this delicious sauce for instructions!).
-Once ready, loosely cover the sauce bowl with plastic wrap, and place it in the fridge to set up and thicken until you’re ready to glaze your cake in a few hours.
+- Mix up the White Chocolate Sauce: mix up some easy, rich white chocolate sauce (head over to my White Chocolate Sauce post for instructions!).
+Once ready, loosely cover the bowl with plastic wrap, and place it in the fridge to set up and thicken until you’re ready to glaze your cake in a few hours.

 TO MAKE THE VANILLA BATTER: